djgroen/flee/docs/Simulation_settings.md

 - **default_movechance** is the chance (probability) of agents (persons) leaving a regular location (i.e., town/intermediate location) per day.
 - **idpcamp_movechance** is the chance (probability) of agents (persons) leaving an internally discplaced camps per day.

+_Advanced_: It is also possible to adjust move chances based on population size of each location.
+This can be done using the following parameters:

+- **movechance_pop_base** is the population level in which all original movechances are kept constant.
+Default: `10000`.
+- **movechance_pop_scale_factor** is the power factor with which movechances are scaled by population.
+A positive value will result in higher chances for more populous locations, and a negative value will result in a lower chance.

+The exact equation is: `(float(max(location.pop, location.capacity)) / movechance_pop_base)**movechance_pop_scale_factor`.
+Any movechance set to higher than 1.0 will simply indicate a 100% probability of moving.

 #### 4. Awareness level
 We are able to adjuct the agents awareness of locations by incorporating a more wide or narrow awareness level (**awareness_level**).
 Agents can be aware of the presence of links steps by setting the following values: